dbnsky/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/readme.md

+## Task 0
 1. A production envirionnement has to be scalable and the current solution can't handle automatically and easily an increasment of the trafic.
    Adding or removing nodes involves a manual configuration and a resart of the containers.
 The service will be down and that's not a acceptable !

 2 Follow the instructions to add a new server node to the current configuration